Maurice Buckmaster: After World War II

 After the war, Buckmaster rejoined the Ford Motor Company, serving in Dagenham as director of public affairs.
 In 1946 and 1947, he wrote a series of eight articles on F Section for the now-defunct Chambers Magazine, entitled They Came By Parachute.
 He wrote two memoirs, Specially Employed (1952) and They Fought Alone (1958).
 He was interviewed for the 1969 documentary The Sorrow and the Pity.

 In the official history of "SOE in France" (HMSO), a part of the series of campaign histories commissioned by the British government, author M.R.D.
 Foot wrote of Buckmaster, "He was a colourful and in many ways a controversial figure; he was not universally popular, but no better head for the section was ever in sight."
 Buckmaster was an adviser on, and appeared as himself in, the film Odette, about Odette Sansom (then Odette Churchill, later Hallowes).

 Maurice Buckmaster Lane, built on the former School of Service Intelligence site in Ashford, Kent, is named after him.

+He was portrayed by Linus Roache in the 2019 film A Call to Spy.